nathonfowlie/education.aws.developer_associate/_pages/cloudfront.md

 - Distribute files globally & cache them at the edge.
 - Better security via CloudFront Origin Access Identity (OAI).
 - Used as an ingress to upload S3 files.
 - Uses OAI + S3 Bucket policy.
+The OAI User ID is what gets inserted into the bucket policy.
+- Can restrict bucket access to force users to go through CloudFront.

 ### Custom (HTTP